amanrai31/randomNotes/README.md

 ### CURL (http methods, URL, header, body)

+1. `fileName!:string` - Filename is not nullable.
+2. `createdAt?: Date` - this prop is optional.

 # Grafana contribution page example-
 ## Contributing to Grafana
 Thank you for your interest in contributing to Grafana!
 We welcome all people who want to contribute in a healthy and constructive manner within our community.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the Code of Conduct.